 - The best time to visit Nainital would be April to June and September-October.

-- While you are in Nainital, be prepared to walk longer stretches.
+- While you are in Nainital, be prepared to walk long stretches.
 So, have a comfortable pair of shoes handy.
 It would be better to leave those stilettos and high heel boots back home.
-Grab a pair of comfy Crocs or Sport Shoes for greater ease.
+Grab a pair of comfy Crocs or Sports Shoes for greater ease.